-Avast! is like the blockbuster of antivirus software — minus the whole big-name budget.
-It’s easily one of the most, if not the most, popular antivirus software on the Web given the program is loaded with a breadth of exclusive features that have yet to find their way into most other antivirus software.
-The program, free for non-commercial use, is quick and effective, providing on-demand tools designed for full-system malware scans as well as those for sifting through specific email threads, attachments, and various Web activities (i.e. webpages, downloads, and Java scripts).
+Avast! is like the blockbuster of antivirus software — minus the big-name budget.
+It’s easily one of the most, if not the most, popular antivirus software on the Web.
+The program is loaded with a breadth of exclusive features that have yet to find their way into most other antivirus software.
+The program, free for non-commercial use, is quick and effective, providing on-demand tools designed for full-system malware scans as well as sifting through specific email threads, attachments, and various Web activities (i.e. webpages, downloads, and Java scripts).
 Furthermore, the software touts drag-and-drop scanning for individual files and phishing protection, along with the ability to scan external drives and attached volumes for potential infections.

 If offering an entire history of Mac malware dating back to ’82 isn’t evident of a developer on top of its game, I don’t know what is.
 Straddling the line somewhere between necessity and excess, Sophos offers all the basic utilities you’ve come to expect from quality antivirus software.
 The utility offers custom, on-demand, and scheduled scans for specified files, folders and drives, along with additional tools for deleting and quarantining any software Sophos deems as a potential threat.

-The software even incorporates a “Live Antivirus” feature that will quarantine unknown files that are merely exhibiting suspicious behavior in line with that of malicious threats — a tool that could potentially be seen as overkill, but is a reassuring precaution all the same.
+The software even incorporates a “Automatic Virus Protection” feature that will quarantine unknown files that are merely exhibiting suspicious behavior in line with that of malicious threats — a tool that could potentially be seen as overkill, but is a reassuring precaution all the same.
 Although the program has a tendency to scan slower than most, it’s fairly lightweight and non-obtrusively performs vital background tasks while barely leeching or exhausting your system’s resources.

-Despite the notable feature set, Sophos manages to fit each facet of the software within a compact, cocoa-based interface that looks and feels like a native Mac app.
-Initiating a full-system scan can be done directly from the top of main interface, while additional options for more specific scans are discretely housed within a drop-down menu located at the bottom of the window.
-Additionally, its malware definitions are constantly being updated, ensuring the program is never without the latest knowledge of potential threats.
+Despite the notable feature set, Sophos manages to fit each facet of the software within a compact interface.
+Initiating a full-system scan can be done directly from the top of main interface, and you can configure exemptions quickly and disable features in the section below.
+Additionally, the malware definitions are constantly being updated, ensuring the program is never without the latest knowledge of potential threats.
 It’s one of the most hands-off antivirus programs on the market, and as such, sits among the best.

-Other hallmarks are limited, though.
+Other featuresare limited, though.
 Bitdefender Virus Scanner automatically tries to disinfect and quarantine suspicious files it comes across, and though the feature is not unique to Bitdefener’s offering, the software can also quickly search for malware within various archives and file types (PDF, PKG, ZIP, RAR, etc.).
-Said functionality is housed within a sleek window showcasing the three scanning modes in addition to a sole Update button, too, the latter of which can be used in lieu of automatic updates.
-It’s not the most thorough, nor is its accompanying progress bar particularly accurate, but sometimes simplicity is far more enticing.
+Said functionality is housed within a sleek window that showcases the three scanning modes in addition to a sole Update button, the latter of which can be used in lieu of automatic updates.
+It’s not the most thorough, nor is its accompanying progress bar particularly accurate, but sometimes simplicity is enticing.

-Unlike most of the software on our roundup however, Avira is coupled with a moderately-lengthy installation and update process that goes hand-in-hand with the software’s heavy uses of system resources.
+Unlike most of the software on our roundup, Avira is coupled with a moderately-lengthy installation and an update process that goes hand-in-hand with the software’s heavy use of system resources.
 It’s certainly not a deal breaker considering the price of the software and the many laudable aspects of the program, but it’s an unfortunate downside nonetheless.